The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

-Macro-organisms: These are the organisms that can be seen through the naked eyes.
+Macro-organisms: These are the organisms that can be seen through the naked eye.
 These include organisms like the earthworm, rodents, etc.

 Micro-organisms: The organisms present in the soil that cannot be seen through the naked eye are the soil microorganisms.